Lattice Lattice

 Three reasons.

-Where vendors want to produce pre-flashed, cased Lattice Pebbles for non-technical buyers — fine.
-We'll list them on this page.
-There can be many such vendors; we are none of them.
+If a vendor wants to produce pre-flashed, cased Lattice Pebbles for non-technical buyers, that's fine, and we'll list them on this page.
+There can be plenty of them.
+We just won't be one.

 For the curious.